 This site, Luch sveta, gives you great opportunities to hear authentic, contemporary spoken Russian on interesting current events topics, with full transcripts and English translations.
 But to be successful at Russian you also need to find a good dictionary that works for you!

-The perfect dictionary for language learners would include all of the following:
+The perfect dictionary for English-speaking learners of Russian would include all of the following:

 - broadest possible range of words including slang, technology-related words, mildly archaic words